machinetranslate/machinetranslate.org/events/csa-future-of-mt-2.md

 ---

-The CSA Research open discussion **The future of machine translation** will place online on 20 April, 2023.
+The CSA Research open discussion **The future of machine translation** took place online on 20 April, 2023.
-The session will be a follow up to the CSA Research 2023 open discussion [“The future of machine translation”](csa-panel-discussion.md).
+The session was a follow up to the CSA Research 2023 open discussion [“The future of machine translation”](csa-panel-discussion.md).

 ### Speakers